 Kauapea Beach is a beautiful beach backed by large cliffs, where turquoise waters meet golden sands.
 Also known as the secret beach, it is only accessible by the Kauapea Beach Trail Head, making it a secluded destination, where you can enjoy a slice of your own private paradise.

-9. Wailua – Waipouli, on the East Coconut Coast
+9. Wailua – Waipouli, popular destination on the Coconut Coast

 The town itself is split into two halves by the Nounou Mountain, known as the “sleeping giant”, which stands 1,200 feet tall.
 Inland Wailua is known as the “bedroom community”, being a largely residential area.